Before Deploying Cisco ISE

 – application reset-passwd ise internal-database-user

-If you plan to register multiple Policy Service ISE nodes running Session services and you require mutual failover among those nodes, you must place the Policy Service ISE nodes in a node group.
+- If you plan to register multiple Policy Service ISE nodes running Session services and you require mutual failover among those nodes, you must place the Policy Service ISE nodes in a node group.
 You must create the node group first before you register the nodes because you need to select the node group to be used on the registration page.
-See “Creating, Editing, and Deleting Node Groups” in Chapter 9 of the Cisco Identity Services Engine User Guide, Release 1.1.x
+See “Creating, Editing, and Deleting Node Groups” in Chapter 9 of the Cisco Identity Services Engine User Guide, Release 1.1.x, for more information.

-Ensure that the Certificate Trust List (CTL) of the primary node is populated with the appropriate Certificate Authority (CA) certificates that can be used to validate the HTTPS certificate of the standalone node (that you are going to register as the secondary node).
-See “Creating Certificate Trust Lists in the Primary Cisco ISE Node” in Chapter 12 of the Cisco Identity Services Engine User Guide, Release 1.1.x
+- Ensure that the Certificate Trust List (CTL) of the primary node is populated with the appropriate Certificate Authority (CA) certificates that can be used to validate the HTTPS certificate of the standalone node (that you are going to register as the secondary node).
+See “Creating Certificate Trust Lists in the Primary Cisco ISE Node” in Chapter 12 of the Cisco Identity Services Engine User Guide, Release 1.1.x, for more information.

-After registering your secondary node to the primary node, if you change the HTTPS certificate on the registered secondary node, you must obtain appropriate CA certificates that can be used to validate the secondary node’s HTTPS certificate and import it to the CTL of the primary node.
-See “Creating Certificate Trust Lists in the Primary Cisco ISE Node” in Chapter 12 of the Cisco Identity Services Engine User Guide, Release 1.1.x
+- After registering your secondary node to the primary node, if you change the HTTPS certificate on the registered secondary node, you must obtain appropriate CA certificates that can be used to validate the secondary node’s HTTPS certificate and import it to the CTL of the primary node.
+See “Creating Certificate Trust Lists in the Primary Cisco ISE Node” in Chapter 12 of the Cisco Identity Services Engine User Guide, Release 1.1.x, for more information.